AlexWayfer/twitch_oauth2/README.md

 If you've specified `:token_type` as `:application` or have not specify it at all (default), there will be an Application Access Token (without refresh token).

-Otherwise, for User Access Token you will be asked to open a Twitch link in a browser and login as user for whom tokens are intended.
+Otherwise, for User Access Token here will be raised a `TwitchOAuth2::Error` with Twitch link inside `#metadata[:link]`.

+If you have a web-application with N users, you can redirect them to this link and use `redirect_uri` to your application for callbacks.

+Otherwise, if you have something like CLI tool, you can print instructions with a link for user.

+Then you can use `#token(token_type: :user, code: 'a code from params in redirect uri')` and get your `:access_token` and `:refresh_token`.

 #### Reusing tokens